 COVID-19 (Coronavirus) Information:

-Illinois Governor JB Pritzker announced that he is extending the stay-at-home order through April 30.
+Illinois Governor JB Pritzker announced that he is extending the stay-at-home order through the end of the school year.
 This extension mirrors the guidelines set by the President of the United States.
 The extension includes school closures.
 As we have done over the first two weeks of schools being closed, we will also provide e-learning for our students during this period.

 We also know it is important for all parents to know the most accurate and timely information about this health concern, so we have listed some resources below to assist you.